 About: This Committee Promotes Environmental Awareness within the Town and also sponsors Environmental Activities throughout the Town.

-*This Board establishes Policies and Development Programs for Family and Community Support Services.
+About: This Board establishes Policies and Development Programs for Family and Community Support Services.

 Membership: This Board is made up of one Member of Council, One Member of the MD of Willow Creek Council, 3 members at large from Fort Macleod, 1 member at large from the MD of Willow Creek, 1 Youth appointee and the FCSS Co-ordinator.

+About: The goal of the library is to reach as many families as possible and to communicate appreciation for learning through the material and the cultural diversity of our area.
 The Fort Macleod Library works to provide a wide variety of library materials and services to meet the community needs to the Town of Fort Macleod, the M.D. of Willow Creek, the Blood Tribe and the Piikani Nation, as well as surrounding Hutterite colonies.

-Membership: The Fort Macleod Library is governed by a volunteer board consisting of 10 members (which includes one councillor from the Town of Fort Macleod and one councillor from the MD of Willow Creek).
-It meets on the first Tuesday of each month at the G.R.
-Davis Administration Building, at 7 p.m.
+Membership: The Fort Macleod Library is governed by a volunteer board of 10 members (Including one Councillor from the Town of Fort Macleod, one Councillor from the MD of Willow Creek, two members at large from the MD of Willow Creek, and six members at large from the Town of Fort Macleod).